rocky/pycdio/admin-tools/how-to-make-a-release.md

     rm ChangeLog ; make ChangeLog

-#  Update NEWS from ChangeLog.
+#  Update NEWS.md from ChangeLog.

 # Make sure sources are current and checked in: